Academic Service-Learning at QCC

 A Chronology of Academic Service-Learning at QCC

-In 2006, QCC was selected as one of only eight colleges nationally to receive a prestigious grant by the American Association of Community Colleges (AACC) to develop service-learning initiatives.
+QCC is selected as one of only eight colleges nationally to receive a prestigious grant by the American Association of Community Colleges (AACC) to develop service-learning initiatives.